Neighbourhood Character Study and Guidelines

 Download the project brochure: Neighbourhood Character Study - Have Your Say Brochure(PDF, 289KB)

-The project team will consult with the community and stakeholders over two phases of engagement.
+There are two phases of engagement.
 The first phase is to seek input from the community and other interested parties to understand the local values and issues.
-The second phase will occur when the draft neighbourhood character guidelines and precinct statements are available for public comment sometime around May 2019.
+The second phase will occur when the draft Neighbourhood Character Study and Guidelines report is available for public comment over a six-week period between May and June 2019.

 Phone: 5950 1010